mecid/mecid.github.io/_posts/2020-10-07-transactions-in-swiftui.md

 Animations play a vital role in SwiftUI.
 We saw a lot of examples of complex animations that we can easily implement in SwiftUI.
 The guidance for building fluid animations in SwiftUI has the only one step: mutate your state, and SwiftUI will automatically animate changes in your views.
 Today we will talk about transactions, which is a hidden gem of SwiftUI.

 #### Basics
 Transaction is the context of the current state-processing update.
 SwiftUI creates a transaction for every state change.
-Transaction contains the animation that SwiftUI will apply during the state change and the property indicating whenever this transaction disables all the animations defined in the child views.
+Transaction contains the animation that SwiftUI will apply during the state change and the property indicating whenever this transaction disables all the animations defined by the child views.
 Let's take a look at the quick example.

 ```swift
 import SwiftUI